ayerun/ROS_Figure8/README.md

 # Turtle Trajectories Package
 ### Author: Arun Kumar
-### This ROS package inputs parameters describing a figure eight trajectory.
+#### This ROS package inputs parameters describing a figure eight trajectory.
 Using the inputs, the homework2 python package calculates control commands for a TurtleBot to execute the figure eight trajectory.
 Nodes within the package publish these commands to the TurtleBot.
 Trajectory and simulations of the Turtlebot are available to Gazebo and rviz.

+### Turtlebot Figure Eight
-### Usage Instructions:
+#### Usage Instructions:
 1. Add package to the src folder in your ROS workspace
 1. Compile: `catkin_make`
 1. Add the TurtleBot Burger model to your ROS environment variables: `export TURTLEBOT3_MODEL=burger`